MartiMarch/Web-BruteForce/README.md

   </tr>
 </table>
 <h2>How to prevent the brute force attack</h2>
-<p align="justify">This type of attack need to scrapp the web page so the mos popular options are just detect of any one is scrapping the web page.
-There are a lot of optios:</p>
+<p align="justify">This type of attack need to scrap the web page so the mos popular options are just detect of any one is scrapping the web page.
+There are a lot of options:</p>
---> Put hidden elements thath only the program will detect.
+--> Put hidden elements that only the program will detect.<br>
---> Count the number of petitions of an IP.
+--> Count the number of petitions of an IP.<br>
---> Detect a high volume of petitions on a specific section of the web page or URL.
+--> Detect a high volume of petitions on a specific section of the web page or URL.<br>
---> Use na IA to detect am irregular user pattern of conduction.
+--> Use an AI to detect an irregular user pattern of conduction.<br>
+<p align="justify">Of course, all this ideas are good but i wan to to think my personal solution.
+By my criteriuos the best way is just change the tags of all the elements when the HTML file is sended to the user.
+Th HTML file also has to been processer by an ofuscator because it's possible automat the scrapping using the structure of the HTML if it is always the same.
+The problem of do it is that if there's for example a part of JavaScript code you need to validate when the user send a POST o GET message.
+If not, </p>